connorocampo/website/src/blog/personal-development/how-to-be-more-productive.md

 <img src="https://i1.wp.com/www.connorocampo.com/wp-content/uploads/2019/05/3.jpg?w=530&ssl=1"
 alt="Airplane mode on iphone"
+class="placeholder"
 />

 Same concept as do not disturb mode but with added measures.
 I put this on here because let’s be honest, we are all guilty of looking at our phones out of habit.

 So, even when you fall short on focus and look to your phone for a quick hit of distraction, you’re not going to get it because your phone turns off all wireless connections.

-That means no calls, text messages, notifications from your email account or social media.
+That means no calls, text messages, email or social media notifications.
 This is truly the fail-safe of getting focused and setting yourself up in a distraction-free environment.
+Well, aside from turning off your phone and throwing it in a ditch somewhere.

 With these three simple hacks, you should be able to get and stay in the zone.
 Good luck!